-Of all the Cinque Terre villages, Monterosso is the first you will meet if you come from Genoa and the last one from La Spezia.
+Of all the villages in the Cinque Terre, Monterosso is the first one you will encounter if you arrive from Genoa and the last one coming from La Spezia.
 In short, the one to the west.

 Of all five it is certainly the most accessible country, because it is surrounded by a sweeter and easily accessible territory.
 For those unfamiliar with the Cinque Terre, an excellent idea could be to take advantage of Monterosso as a strategic starting point to discover the other villages.
 Or, maybe, leave it for last to enjoy a few days of tanning and relaxing holidays on the beach.